PDF #138 – Martin Hewings – Advanced Grammar in Use 2nd Edition

-A self-study reference and practice book for intermediate learners of English (with answers) – 5 Edition.
+A self-study reference and practice book for advanced learners of English (with answers)

 Raymond Murphy’s classic reference and practice book for learners of English at intermediate (B1-B2) level.
 Perfect for self-study, but also ideal for supplementary grammar activities in the classroom.
 Used by millions of language learners and teachers around the world.